-Austin Water is involved in managing the Balcones Canyonlands Preserve as well as Water Quality Protection Lands.
+The Austin Fire Department's (AFD) Wildfire Division works to manage land and remove brush on public property in Austin.
 Austin Water also has responsibilities to restore and maintain landscapes on the property it manages.
 Austin Water has staff dedicated to land management planning.
 Austin Water properties have incorporated fire history in plans that also include the level of wildfire risk, areas for fuel reduction, and strategies to manage the land.
-One strategy is the use of prescribed burns which helps address a number of land management goals, including wildfire risk.
-However, Austin Water has not used prescribed burns in the last few years as noted in Finding 2.
-Another strategy used by Austin Water is the creation of shaded fuel breaks.
-This involves the removal of certain types of vegetation which, in turn, should slow or stop the spread of a wildfire on the ground (see Exhibit 4).
+A strategy used by both AFD and Austin Water is the creation of shaded fuel breaks.
+This involves the removal of certain types of vegetation, which, in turn, should slow or stop the spread of a wildfire on the ground (see Exhibit 3).
+Both departments reported focusing their mitigation efforts mostly along the Wildland-Urban Interface (WUI).

-Exhibit 4: A Shaded Fuel Break Involves Clearing Ground Brush and Low-Level Limbs

-Untreated Treated with shaded fuel break
+Exhibit 3: A Shaded Fuel Break Involves Clearing Ground Brush and Low-Level Limbs Untreated Treated with Shaded Fuel Break

-SOURCE: OCA photographs of untreated and treated land at Reicher Rannch, March 2019
+SOURCE: OCA photographs of untreated and treated land at Reicher Ranch, March 2019.